Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 2. Railay Beach

-Another popular place to stay in Krabi is the renowned Railay Beach.
+Another good place to stay in Krabi is the renowned Railay Beach.

 If you’re looking for long-tail boats, caves, and limestone cliffs, this is the place to be.
 Ultimately, it’s an adventurer’s dream destination.
 Book your stay on Railay Beach and enjoy peaceful mornings to yourself before the tourists show up.